 ↑ Lost and Found for mens’ clothing, at 44 Ossington Ave, was a popular spot! ↑

-↑ Excellent solo guitar playing by Joseph Piilonen. ↑
+↑ Excellent solo guitar playing by Joseph Piilonen.
+So good. ↑

 We got back down to Queen Street just as more rain began to fall.
 At home later, we listened as it poured down, doing its best to ruin the rest of this outdoor festival.
 I’m sure people still had a good time though, in spite of the rain, by moving into one of the many bars and restaurants along this cool and vibrant street.